dell/csm-docs/content/v1/authorization/v2.x/configuration/powerflex/_index.md

       kubectl -n vxflexos create secret generic proxy-server-root-certificate --from-file=rootCertificate.pem=/path/to/rootCA -o yaml --dry-run=client | kubectl apply -f -
       ```

-4. Prepare the driver configuration secret, applicable to your driver installation method, to communicate with the CSM Authorization sidecar.
+4. Prepare the driver configuration secret, applicable to your driver installation method, to communicate with the Authorization sidecar.

     **Operator**

-    Refer to the [Create Secret](../../../../deployment/csmoperator/drivers/powerflex/#create-secret) section to prepare `secret.yaml` to configure the driver to communicate with the CSM Authorization sidecar.
+    Refer to the [Create Secret](../../../../deployment/csmoperator/drivers/powerflex/#create-secret) section to prepare `secret.yaml` to configure the driver to communicate with the Authorization sidecar.

     - Update `endpoint` to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.